 - The copy gives users a taste of what they can expect to find out when they click the ad.

-This is the landing page the user is directed to after the ad click:
+This is the post-click landing page the user is directed to after the ad click:

 - The logo has the same sumo person, another factor that adds relevance.

-It is important to optimize the pre-click and post-click experience for your ads to actually make an impact.
+It is important to optimize the pre-click and post-click landing page for your ads to actually make an impact.

 A compelling ad is an ad that effectively communicates your offer, improves user motivation, and persuaded them to click.
 For your ad to be convincing it needs to reduce friction and influence visitors to click.